What Are CLIP and T5xxl ? How Text Encoders Can Make Illustrations Stunning!

 sparrowss o wet road

-When thinking about image generation quality, we often focus on the transformer part that generates images, sidelining the text encoder.
+When considering image generation quality, we often focus on the transformer components that generate images, leaving text encoders as an afterthought.

-This experiment showed that text encoders significantly impact image quality too.
+This investigation shows that text encoders significantly impact image quality as well.

-The enhanced CLIP-L introduced here noticeably improves image quality despite its small size, so I recommend giving it a try.
+The enhanced CLIP-L models introduced today offer clear image quality improvements despite their compact size, so I recommend everyone give them a try.

 Thank you for reading to the end!